mmondics/aiops-z/README.md

 Earlier in the tutorial, you saw that Slack is configured as a ChatOps endpoint for this CP4WAIOps instance.

-**ChatOps** is used to provided a messaging-based interface for quickly reporting incidents to the relevant IT Operations teams who are responsible for remediating the issue.
+**ChatOps** is used to provid a messaging-based interface for quickly reporting incidents to the relevant IT Operations teams who are responsible for remediating the issue.
 This helps to improve MTTR by getting the relevant incidents in front of the correct people in near-real time.

 Slack or Microsoft Teams can be used as ChatOps endpoints, so organizations can use their pre-existing tooling rather than needing to adopt and learn a new messaging platform.